 In the Primary Division, students have numerous opportunities to take charge of their learning, whether they are engaged in projects inside the classroom or outside.
 Working alone, in pairs or on teams, students learn the importance of asking questions and embrace the process of trial and error as they make discoveries about their world.

 PreK3 – 2nd Grade and Multi-Age Grades 1/2

 Overview: Goals and Purposes

-Our Primary Division course of study has been developed through examination of National Subject Area Benchmarks, State Standards, and C.C.S.S. to ensure academic excellence.
-Instruction is aligned with standards for each area.
-A variety of resources and strategies designed to integrate learning and behavioral styles is used to meet and excced these standards and concepts.
-In keeping with the Corbett Prep philosophy, we emphasize student inquiry, individual talents and intelligences, and cooperative and creative learning..
-We know students thrive academically, socially,and emotionally when they have joy in learning .
+Our Primary Division course of study has been developed using the International Baccalaureate Primary Years Programme curriculum model.
+Instruction is aligned with national subject area benchmarks and state standards for each area.
+A variety of resources and strategies designed to integrate learning and behavioral styles is used to meet and exceed these standards and concepts.
+In keeping with the Corbett Prep philosophy, we emphasize student inquiry, conceptual understanding, individual talents and intelligences, and cooperative and creative learning.
+We know students thrive academically, socially, and emotionally when they have joy in learning.
 The reward for teachers are their smiles that come from hard work and feelings of accomplishment.

 Curriculum: International Baccalaureate (IB) Units of Inquiry

 IB Units of Inquiry provide the opportunity to incorporate both local and global issues in the content.
 We strive to prepare global citizens who will make well-reasoned, thoughtful, and healthy decisions throughout life.
 Woven throughout our program is an inquiry model adapted from the International Baccalaureate PYP program in combination with the M.O.R.E.
 Model (Multiple Options for Results in Education) developed at Corbett Prep and based on best practices and research in education.
 These inquiry lessons are correlated to National and State Standards.
 Throughout the year, students will work toward mastery of these learning targets through engaging themes that promote curiosity, inquiry, and a love of learning.